-Alpha and beta alloys are composed of a mixture of alpha and beta phases, having 10-50% of beta phase achieved at room temperature.
-The most common alpha beta alloy is Ti-6Al-4V, which is difficult to form even in forged condition.
-Other alpha beta alloys usually have good formability.
+Alpha and beta alloys are composed of a mixture of alpha and beta phases, having 10-50% of the beta phase achieved at room temperature.
+The most common alpha-beta alloy is Ti-6Al-4V, which is difficult to form even in forged conditions.
+Other alpha-beta alloys usually have good formability.
 The general characteristics of these alloys can be controlled through heat treatment that is used for identifying and adjusting the amount of beta phase present in them.
-The process involves using a solution treatment and heating it up to 480-650°C , tempering thus the alpha crystal, alpha and beta mixing with each other properly.
+The process involves using a solution treatment and heating it up to 480-650°C, tempering thus the alpha crystal, alpha and beta mixing with each other properly.

-Some β alloys have a powerful corrosion resistance to commercially pure grades.
-A common thermal treatment includes solution treatment along with heating at temperatures of 450°C to 650°C. Finely spread α particles are obtained in the retained β particles, through this treatment.
+Some β alloys have powerful corrosion resistance to commercially pure grades.
+Common thermal treatment includes solution treatment along with heating at temperatures of 450°C to 650°C. Finely spread α particles are obtained in the retained β particles, through this treatment.

 Titanium is a metal having outstanding properties with many applications.
 The use of titanium as a substitute for aluminium, steel or iron is unlikely due to cost, the high energy consumption and the high-cost machinery to process it.
 Because of these disadvantages, titanium cannot be considered as a future substitute metal, but where high strength, corrosion-resistant and flexible metal are required, Titanium will continue to be desirable.